-The night before our launch, we will meet at Traders Hill Campground in Folkston GA and camp among huge and beautiful Live Oak Tree's.
+The night before our launch, we will meet at Traders Hill Campground in Folkston GA and camp among huge and beautiful Live Oak Trees.
 We will prep for the next morning's early morning paddle and get to know each other.
 Included this night is a gear shake down and packing techniques support for those that opt in.

-FRIDAY, DAY 1 : Kingfisher Landing to Maul Hammock - total paddling distance 12 miles
+WEDNESDAY, DAY 1 : Suwannee Canal to Round Top - total paddling distance 12 miles

-By the time you're ready to get up and stretch, we will have reached camp at the most open of platforms in the swamp, Maul Hammock.
+By the time you're ready to get up and stretch, we will have reached camp at the two most open of platforms in the swamp - Round Top.
 Upon arriving we will pitch our tents directly on the platform as we watch the sun set from a 360 degree view of the Lake.
 Then settle in for one incredibly peaceful night under the stars, weather permitting of course!
 Bring your fishin' poles, cause here at this site the fishing is said to be superb!

-PLEASE BE AWARE THAT THERE ARE ABSOLUTELY NO PLACES TO PULL OVER AND GET OUT OF YOUR BOAT FOR BATHROOM USE ON THE FIRST DAY, UNTIL ARRIVING AT CAMP.
+PLEASE BE AWARE THAT THERE IS ONLY ONE OPPORTUNITY TO PULL OVER AND GET OUT OF YOUR BOAT FOR BATHROOM USE ON THE FIRST AND LAST DAYS - our longest paddling days.
 No big deal, but you will NEED to bring a portable urination dispenser of your choosing if you feel you are unable wait.
-This can be emptied at night on the platform as there are outhouses for our use.
+This can be easily emptied at night on the platform as there are outhouses for our use.

-SATURDAY, DAY 2 : Maul Hammock to Big Water - total paddling distance 8 miles
+THURSDAY, DAY 2 : Round Top to Canal Run - total paddling distance 6 miles

-Approximate paddling time should be 5-6 hours, depending on our speed as a group.
-Our paddling time will be more leisurely and slower moving this day, due to the route's attributes.
+Approximate paddling time should be 4-6 hours, depending on our speed as a group.
+Our paddling time will be more leisurely and relaxed, due to the route's attributes.

-SUNDAY, DAY 3: Big Water to Stephen C Foster State Park - total paddling distance 8 miles
+FRIDAY, DAY 3: Canal Run to Suwannee Canal - total paddling distance 10 miles

-Prepare yourself for yet another beautiful and even more leisurely paddle, traversing through to the other end of the Swamp to Stephen C Foster State Park.
-Due to the trail's width and openness, you will likely get the honor of seeing gators basking in the sun on fallen logs...or even swimming discreetly among us!
-We'll head South East for an easy 10 mile journey back to our car, enjoying the mirrored reflections the swamp's iconic blackened waters provide.
+Due to the trail's width and openness, you will likely get the honor of seeing gators basking in the sun on fallen logs, tall grasses...or even swimming discreetly among us!
+We'll head South East for the last 10 mile journey back to our car, enjoying the mirrored reflections the swamp's iconic blackened waters provide.

 For those who would like to participate, we will set up in a very quite place along the swamp and record our Trust The Trail Podcast with you as our guests.